Find Trade Colleges

 In 2021, 15,470 students received a trade school degree from a college in Virginia, making it rank #21 in terms of graduations.
 Students who live in the state can take advantage of in-state tuition averaging $13,795 a year, while students from out-of-state may pay a higher average tuition of $18,033 a year.

-An estimated 53% of college students in Virginia take out loans, with the average loan amount being $6,723 per year.
+About 53% of students who go to college in this state take out loans, with the average yearly loan amount being $6,723 per year.

 Learn more about the most popular schools below: